anniedenton/599D-exercise1/README.md

 relevant to them.
 Some prompt examples include “use 2-factor authentication” and “on a first date, don’t meet at home.”
-Procedure.
+### Procedure
 Interviews were conducted remotely either by phone or by video conferencing program, depending on participant choice.
 They ranged from 45 to 90 minutes.
 Participants were compensated with a $30 gift card.
 Calls were recorded with participant consent.
 Only audio